 As we celebrate the 50th anniversary of the teaching of Philosophy at St. Philip’s College, we recognize and celebrate those who have served the students of the College over these five decades. |

-Marie Pannier Feldmeier, Ph.D.Marie Pannier Feldmeier, Ph.D. is an Assistant Professor of Philosophy in the Social and Behavioral Sciences Department.
+Marie Pannier Feldmeier, Ph.D.Marie Pannier Feldmeier, Ph.D. is an Associate Professor of Philosophy in the Social and Behavioral Sciences Department.
 She received her Doctor of Philosophy degree from the University of Notre Dame in 2004, and graduated summa cum laude with a Bachelor of Arts degree in Philosophy from the University of Minnesota in 1994.
 She has over twelve years of full-time teaching experience in higher education, including seven years teaching full-time at a community college.
 She has taught numerous courses in philosophy and religion, including Introduction to Philosophy, Ethics, Environmental Ethics, Business Ethics, Logic, Advanced Critical Thinking, World Religions, Philosophy of Religion, Philosophy of Death and Dying, and Aesthetics.
 She has extensive experience creating instructional materials, assessing student learning, and designing courses.
 In addition to teaching traditional face-to-face courses, Dr. Feldmeier has taught online courses, team-taught courses with colleagues, taught accelerated courses, and supervised independent study projects.
 She received the Teaching Excellence Award for Philosophy from the Philosophy Faculty of St. Philip’s College in 2014.

 |

 Dr. Hardy earned the Bachelor of Arts degree in Philosophy, with a minor in Classics and Political Science, from the University of Oklahoma in May 2002, and the Master of Arts degree in Philosophy from the University of Houston in May 2004.
-He completed his dissertation at the University of Utah in December 2015: “Utilitarianism, Constructivism, and the Separateness of Persons.” |
+He completed his dissertation at the University of Utah in December 2015: “Utilitarianism, Constructivism, and the Separateness of Persons.”
+He has been the Faculty Moderator of the St. Philip's College Philosophy Club and the Coach of the Ethics Bowl Team. |

-Andrew Joseph Hill, J.D.Andrew Hill, J.D. is an Associate Professor of Philosophy in the Social and Behavioral Sciences Department.
+Andrew Joseph Hill, J.D.Andrew Hill, J.D. is a Professor of Philosophy in the Social and Behavioral Sciences Department.
 He received his Doctor of Jurisprudence degree from Loyola University of New Orleans in 1998.
 He earned a Bachelor of Arts degree in Philosophy and English St. Mary’s University, and his Master of Arts degree in Philosophy from the University of St. Thomas in Houston.
 He is an advisor for our Philosophy Club and the Ethics Bowl Team, which competes in the competitions sponsored by the Association for Practical and Professional Ethics.
 In 2017, as part of his work for the Red Cross, he attended the 12th Advanced Seminar in International Humanitarian Law for University Lecturers and Researchers, in Geneva, Switzerland.

 Hill has integrated into his Ethics courses the "Exploring Humanitarian Law" (EHL) program developed by the International Committee of the Red Cross.
 During the academic year 2018 - 2019, he was a Fellow in the Global Studies Division of Stanford University.
 He received the NISOD Excellence Award from the College of Education at the University of Texas at Austin for his innovative teaching at St. Philip’s College in 2018.
 He received the Teaching Excellence Award for Philosophy from the Philosophy Faculty of St. Philip’s College in 2021. |